OWASP/www-project-benchmark/tab_scoring.md

     And this would equate to a Benchmark score of 93 (since we normalize this to the range 0 - 100)

-On the graph, the Benchmark Score is the length of the line from the point down to the diagonal �guessing� line.
+On the graph, the Benchmark Score is the length of the line from the point down to the diagonal "guessing" line.
 Note that a Benchmark score can actually be negative if the point is below the line.
 This is caused when the False Positive Rate is actually higher than the True Positive Rate.

 ## Generating Benchmark Scores ##
 Anyone can use this Benchmark to evaluate vulnerability detection tools.
 The basic steps are: